ksu-cs-textbooks/cis400/content/3-web-development/06-deployment/02-web-addresses.md

 ## IP Addresses

 As we discussed previously, when we visit web pages in our browser, the browser makes a HTTP or HTTPS request against the web server for the resource.
-For this request to be sent to the right server, we must first the server's _address_.
+For this request to be sent to the right server, we must first get the server's _address_.
 This address takes the form of an Internet Protocol (IP) address.
 There are currently two ways these IP addresses are specified, IPv4 and IPv6.
-An IPv4 address consists of 32 bits split into 8 bit chunks, and typically expressed as four integers between 0 and 255 separated by periods.
+An IPv4 address consists of 32 bits split into 8 bit chunks, and is typically expressed as four integers between 0 and 255 separated by periods.
 For example, the IP address for Kansas State University is:

 $$
 129.130.200.56